Azure/ResourceModules/modules/network/virtual-hub/README.md

 # Virtual Hubs `[Microsoft.Network/virtualHubs]`

+> This module has already been migrated to [AVM](https://github.com/Azure/bicep-registry-modules/tree/main/avm/res).
+Only the AVM version is expected to receive updates / new features.
+Please do not work on improving this module in [CARML](https://aka.ms/carml).

 This module deploys a Virtual Hub.
 If you are planning to deploy a Secure Virtual Hub (with an Azure Firewall integrated), please refer to the Azure Firewall module.